 Welcome!
 Welcome to Craigmont High School and English I.

 Over the summer, we would like for you to complete the following activities with 3 of the text listed below.
 One choice MUST be nonfictional.
-You will need to visit your local library, bookstore, or online to obtain a copy of the book.
+You will need to visit your local library (virtually if not physically accessible), bookstore, or online to obtain a copy of the book.
 Some novels are available at https://mrskbondbu.weebly.com/ as a pdf.

 ➢Things you need: a spiral notebook ❖30 minutes a day ❖ the text of your choice.